Co-lexicographically Ordering Automata and Regular Languages -- Part I: Introduction

 Result (1) provides one of the few known parameterizations of NFAs and immediately implies that hard problems such as NFA equivalence and universality are actually easy on small-width NFAs (for example Wheeler NFAs \cite{GAGIE201767}, for which ${\text{width}}(\mathcal N) = 1$ holds).
 The result allows us to conclude also that the two deterministic and non-deterministic hierarchies of regular languages are exponentially related.
 Result (2) provides a new compression paradigm for labeled graphs.
-Result (3) breaks existing lower bounds for regular expression matching \cite{backurs2016regular} and for string matching on labeled graphs \cite{DBLP:conf/sofsem/EquiMT21,EquiGMT19} when the co-lex width is small.
-We stress out that, while membership in the language of a DFA is an easy problem, the conditional quadratic lower bounds for string matching \cite{DBLP:conf/sofsem/EquiMT21,EquiGMT19} hold even on acyclic DFAs.
+Result (3) breaks existing lower bounds for regular expression matching \cite{backurs2016regular} and for string matching on labeled graphs.
+More details on these connections, themes and trends in the literature, are discussed in Section \ref{sec:state art}.

 Having established that the co-lex width of a language/automaton is a fundamental complexity measure, we address the problem of the effectiveness of such a measure in the deterministic case: are the width of a DFA and the deterministic width of a language $\mathcal L$ (presented by an automaton) computable and, if so, at which cost?
-We observe that the width of a language is not in general equal to the width of, say, its minimum automaton, since already at level one of the deterministic hierarchy (i.e. Wheeler languages) there are languages whose minimum automaton has deterministic width larger than one \cite{DBLP:conf/soda/AlankoDPP20}.
+We observe that the width of a language is not in general equal to the width of, say, its minimum DFA, since already at level one of the deterministic hierarchy (i.e. Wheeler languages) there are languages whose minimum DFA has deterministic width larger than one \cite{DBLP:conf/soda/AlankoDPP20}.
 This makes the language-width problem non-trivial.